Flux flow and orbital upper critical field in multiband FeSe$_{0.5}$Te$_{0.5}$ explored by microwave magnetotransport

-Since: \begin{itemize} \item $\Delta E / \delta E \approx \omega_c \tauQP$ \cite{caroli1964,blatter1994}, being $\omega_c$ the cyclotron angular frequency \cite{golosovsky1996}; \item $\langle \omega_c \tauQP \rangle_{\text{bands}}=\eta_{eff}/(\pi\hbar n)$, with \mbox{$\eta_{eff}=\Phi_0 B /\rhoff$} the effective vortex viscosity as measured in high frequency experiments with externally imposed (microwave) transport current density \cite{golosovsky1996} and $n$ the charge carrier density; $\langle \rangle_{\text{bands}}$ highlights that the quantity obtained from the vortex viscosity is averaged over the Fermi surfaces of all the bands possibly present; \end{itemize} the flux flow resistivity $\rhoff$ provides the needed window into the vortex cores states to assess the degree of cleanness of the system.
+One has: \begin{itemize} \item $\Delta E / \delta E \approx \omega_c \tauQP$ \cite{caroli1964,blatter1994}, being $\omega_c$ the cyclotron angular frequency \cite{golosovsky1996}; \item $\omegatau{bands}=\eta_{eff}/(\pi\hbar n)$, with ${\eta_{eff}=\Phi_0 B /\rhoff}$ the effective vortex viscosity as measured in high frequency experiments with externally imposed (microwave) transport current density \cite{golosovsky1996} and $n$ the charge carrier density; $\langle \rangle_{\text{bands}}$ highlights that the quantity obtained from the vortex viscosity is averaged over the Fermi surfaces of all the bands possibly present. \end{itemize}

-The specific multibands of \fst must be considered.
-First, both hole and electron bands are present \cite{miao2012}, with charge carrier density \mbox{$n_h=\qty{3.5e26}{m^{-3}}$} and $n_e=\qty{2.5e26}{m^{-3}}$, for hole and electrons respectively, as determined through Hall measurements in FeSe$_{0.6}$Te$_{0.4}$ thin films of similar compositions to ours \cite{nabeshima2020}.
-An average charge carrier density $n=\qty{3.0e26}{m^{-3}}$ can thus be used.

-Second, since the bands have charge carriers of opposite signs, $\langle \omega_c \tauQP \rangle_{\text{bands}}$ undergoes a partial cancellation of the hole and electron contributions analogous to what can happen in Hall resistivity phenomena.
-An expression has been worked out in Ref. \cite{ogawa2023a} highlighting this feature:

-where it can be assumed $k_h\approx k_e\approx1$ \cite{ogawa2023a}.
-Eq. \eqref{eq:taucoreMultiBand} describes therefore the possible degree of quantization exhibited by the two bands.